Omozuas/nike_store/README.md

 - lottie: ^3.1.2

 ## note 2
-- users can add product to cart from the viewproduct page cause of the api that was given and also add to wishList
+- a users can view featured products add product to cart from the viewproduct page ,home page,list of products page and also add to wishList
+- once an order is taken it will become active order then after one min it becomes a completed order

 ## Installation